donnaken15/Bit.Trip_Editor/SECURITY.md

 ​
 ## Reporting a Vulnerability

-There shouldn't be much when it comes to vulnrabilities, but if there appears to be, create an issue and label it with 'security' or create a bug report thread on the forum.
+There shouldn't be much when it comes to vulnerabilities, but if there appears to be, create an issue and label it with 'security' or create a bug report thread on the forum.